k1r0s/preact-bind-group/README.md

 ### How

-preact-bind-group exposes a `<BindGroup>` component that looks for children that contain `data-bind` attribute which should be assigned to any element or component that emits an `onChange` event.
+preact-bind-group exposes a `<FormGroup>` component that looks for children that contain `data-bind` attribute which should be assigned to any element or component that emits an `onChange` event.

 ### Get started